lgtm-migrator/fetch/README.md

 want, e.g., notify the UI to show a toast for a timeout request.

 Leaving that parameter undefined implicitly tells the combinator to throw the error, just like what we've done above.
-To create a more _safe_ one, we could rewrite it into the following form
+To create a _safer_ one, we could rewrite it into the following form

 ```ts